Fractional CFO vs Interim CFO: Key Differences & When to Hire

 Trial Basis

-One benefit of a short-term hire is that you can test them in the role before making a full-time commitment.
-This makes it easier to transition a strong candidate to full-time if they prove to be a good fit.
+One benefit of a short-term hire is that you can test them in the role before committing full-time.
+This makes it easier to transition a strong candidate to full-time if they are a good fit.
 It also means giving someone an opportunity without immediately making a larger investment.

 “It is very easy to interview very well and then the person who shows up is not who you interviewed,” Scott says.
 “That’s very critical in the CFO role because if you get a bad CFO or somebody that can talk the lingo but not deliver the activity, you can get yourself in a lot of trouble real fast.”